-Some years ago, I received an email from a woman who asked me if I could direct her to some information that refutes Gnosticism.
-She wrote that a friend of hers “claims to be on an extraordinarily intense spiritual ‘pilgrimage’ of ‘really pressing in to know God intimately’—but this guy has in effect divorced himself from the material world and from all relationships (including his wife and 10 children) which he views as a hindrance to his spiritual growth.”
+Not long ago, I received an email from a woman who asked me if I could direct her to some information that refutes Gnosticism.
+She wrote that a friend of hers “claims to be on an extraordinarily intense spiritual ‘pilgrimage’ of ‘really pressing in to know God intimately’— but this guy has in effect divorced himself from the material world and from all relationships (including his wife and 10 children) which he views as a hindrance to his spiritual growth.”

 A further expression of Gnosticism was expressed by someone who “doesn’t believe in voting because that is a ‘worldly affair,’ and he wants only to be engaged in truly spiritual activities.”
 For the Gnostic, the material world is on a lower plane.
 Only “spiritual things” are useful and profitable.
 A Gnostic-like belief might forbid marriage while advocating “abstaining from foods” even though “God has created these things “to be gratefully shared in by those who believe and know the truth” (1 Tim.
 4:3).
 Godliness for the Gnostic is defined as a retreat from the world and despising the things of the world.

 For the Gnostic, life “must be escaped at any cost.”
+(Philip Lee, Against the Protestant Gnostics (New York: Oxford University Press, 1987), 122.)
 But if there can be no immediate material escape, then a spiritual escape is a good enough substitute.
 The Gnostic escapes from the responsibilities of history.
 But for the Christian, history is the realm of decision making, and, therefore, is anti-Gnostic.
-If we are not responsible for history, then we are not responsible for decision making.
-Even a casual reading of the Bible will show that our faith is to be lived out in the world so that “fruit”– good works — is manifested for the world to see and for Christians to judge (Matt.
+If we are not responsible for history, then we are not responsible for decision-making.
+Even a casual reading of the Bible will show that our faith is to be lived out in the world so that “fruit,” good works, are manifested for the world to see and for Christians to judge (Matt.
 7:15–23).
 No restrictions are placed on where this fruit is to mature.